PierreVincent/discovery-demo-color/README.md

 # Service Discovery Demo with Smartstack

-This demo is an example of how to use Smartstack in Docker containers to enable Service Discovery between microservices.
+This is an example of how to use Smartstack in Docker containers to enable Service Discovery between microservices.

+This demo was part of the [Microservices, Docker and Service Discovery](http://www.slideshare.net/PierreVincent3/microservices-docker-service-discovery-with-smartstack-english-version) talk at the Docker Rennes meetup in May 2015.

 ## Requirements